serverless/dashboard/docs/application-guide/trace-explorer.md

 - `WARNING_TYPE_SDK_USER` - This is an internal SDK warning that was reported due to misuse of the SDK.
-- `WARNING_TYPE_SDK_INTERNAL` - An internal SDK warning that was reported due to an internal issue not caused by user input.
+- `WARNING_TYPE_SDK_INTERNAL` - An internal SDK warning that was reported due to an internal issue impacting the SDK but not caused by SDK usage.
 These are non-fatal issues that may result in partial data collection.
-For example, approaching EMFILE problems.
 - `NOTICE_TYPE_SDK_INTERNAL` - An internal SDK notice is a valid condition but results in limited functionality.
 These are non-fatal issues that are informative and can be ignored.
 For example, if a binary input payload is used